• Play the sound file

 Any fair-minded person must be an Israel sympathizer.
 A hundred years ago there were Jews and Arabs living in that part of the Ottoman Empire.
 After the Ottoman collapse both peoples had a right to set up their own ethnostates.
 It has been the furiously intransigent Arab denial of this fact, not anything Israelis have done, that has been the root cause of all subsequent troubles.

-End quote.
-Aside from being a well-wisher of Israel in sentiment, though, I agree with Steve Sailer that we pay much more attention to the place that our national interest justifies, for reasons to do with the over-representation of Jewish Americans in the main-stream media and the wealthy-donor classes.
+Aside from being a well-wisher of Israel in sentiment, though, I agree with Steve Sailer that we pay much more attention to the place than our national interest justifies, for reasons to do with the over-representation of Jewish Americans in the main-stream media and the wealthy-donor classes.

 From a cold-eyed view of U.S. interests, Israel isn't very important — less important than Mexico or Japan, which get far fewer column inches.
 The problem is that American Jews are not cold-eyed, and their collective voice is loud.